kyma-project/cli/docs/extensibility/create-extension.md

     resource cm-from-extension applied
     ```

-3. Extend the `create` command with resource-oriented features
+5. Extend the `create` command with resource-oriented features

-    It would be much easier for an end-user to create ConfigMap with defined name, namespace and data.
-In this section we will use [flags and args](./inputs.md#arguments-and-flags) to collect these data from user and pass them to the `resource_create` action using configuration under the `with` field using the [go tempaltes](./inputs.md#go-templates) and it's available [custom functions](./actions.md#custom-functions):
+Use [flags and args](./inputs.md#arguments-and-flags) to collect the defined name, namespace, and data from the user and pass them to the `resource_create` action using configuration under the `with` field using [Go templates](./inputs.md#go-templates) and the available [custom functions](./actions.md#custom-functions):

     ```yaml
     apiVersion: v1